Table of Contents

-All entry level photographers should read Nikon D5600 review at least once before choosing any other camera model.
+All entry level photographers should read the Nikon D5600 review at least once before choosing any other camera model.
 Because.
 Especially for entry level photographers Nikon launched its D5600 model on November 2016.
 And this model replaced the older D5500 with new features and specification.

 Nikon d5600 Specs at a Glance:

 Kit Lens: 18-55mm (3.05x zoom)

 ISO: 100 – 25,600